EchoQuill/owo-dusk/README.md

 --------

-> ⚠️⚠️⚠️THIS CODE IS NOT FINISHED YET, Iam just publishing some unfinished codes, the final product is expected to look much different than the one shown in code.... not all featues in features list is added yet
+> ⚠️⚠️⚠️THIS CODE IS NOT FINISHED YET, Iam just publishing some unfinished codes, the final product is expected to look much different than the one shown.... not all featues in features list is added yet (the ~~crosed~~ ones are not working/requires fix, this will be fixed/added as soon as I have time to do so)

 Supports BOTH MOBILE AND DESKTOP with captcha Notifs for both.